 - Final cutover to the new system

-Proper planning helps avoid overlaps or gaps in critical services like payroll processing.
+Proper planning with buffer time built into each phase helps avoid overlaps or gaps in critical services like payroll processing.

 What To Look For In A New EOR Provider